rsyncOSX/RsyncArguments/README.md

 ## Note

 This SPM is still in testing.
-DO NOY USE.
+DO NOT USE.

 ## Features